PepeAlex/BUPA_Liver_Disorders/README.md

       print("-" * 95)
       print((BUPA.columns), "\n") # column names of the dataset

-> This is the result of my code and contains a general brief respectively:
+> This is the result of my code and contains a general brief.
+Respectively:

 1. _BUPA Information_ contain names and numbers of variables, numbers of samples, datatype used in each column and memory usage.